September 12, 2020

-Because nurses are so flexible and able to help in so many specialties, you should be on time and ready for anything!
+Because nurses are so flexible and able to help in so many specialties, you should also be on time and ready for anything.

 Dress professionally but comfortably.
-Being in the operating room is different than being in a family clinic, so make your clothing decisions accordingly.
-Usually business casual or scrubs are acceptable and you should always wear shoes that you can do a lot of walking in.
+Being in the operating room is different from being in a family clinic, so make your clothing decisions accordingly.
+Usually business casual or scrubs are acceptable, and you should always wear shoes that you can do a lot of walking in.

 Some patients may want to talk to you and ask you questions about yourself.
 Be polite, friendly, and take cues from your mentoring nurse.
 Nurses are often interacting and managing patients so take note of how the nurse does this.

 Because you are not a medical professional, you should not be doing any medical procedures.
-Our Global Pre-Meds program follows all ethical guidelines and is strictly observational so you will not be making physical contact with patients.
+Our Global Pre-Meds program follows all ethical guidelines and is strictly observational, so you will not have physical contact with patients.